Exclusive: China's systematic tracking, arrests of Uighurs exposed in new Xinjiang leak | DW | 17.02.2020

 In a recent interview with DW and its partners during a visit to Berlin, China's Foreign Minister Wang Yi said that any reports about any kind of "concentration camps" for Uighurs are "completely fake news" designed to harm China's development.
 He added that "there is no persecution in Xinjiang."

-DW's Naomi Conrad, Cherie Chan, Julia Bayer and Wesley Rahn contributed to this report.
+DW's Naomi Conrad, Cherie Chan, Julia Bayer, Mathias Stamm and Wesley Rahn contributed to this report.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.